Adaptive truncation of infinite sums: applications to Statistics: Statistical applications: Illustrations

 In order to study whether adaptive truncation provides an advantage compared to using a fixed truncation bound, we devised a simulation experiment: for a pair of data-generating parameter values $(\mu, \beta)$, we generate $500$ data sets with $J=50$ data points each from the model in (\ref{eq:erlang_model}).
 Then, for each data set we found the MLE by maximising the marginal likelihood in (\ref{eq:erlang_marg_like}) by computing either (\ref{eq:erlang_full_rep}), which we will henceforth call the `full' representation or (\ref{eq:erlang_bessel_rep}), which we shall call the Bessel representation.
 The optimisation was carried out using the \verb|mle2()| routine of the \textbf{bbmle} package~\citep{Bolker2020}, which implements the Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) algorithm~\citep{Liu1989}.

-Interestingly, these two representations do not lead to the same numbers of iterations under adaptive truncation, with the full representation usually needing fewer iterations to reach the stopping criteria.
+Interestingly, these two representations do not lead to the same number of iterations under adaptive truncation, with the full representation usually needing fewer iterations to reach the stopping criteria.
 We thus exploit these differences in order to understand how they relate to statistical efficiency and numerical accuracy.
-For each representation, we compute the MLE using either fixed ($K=1000$) or adaptive truncation by the Sum-to-threshold method\footnote{Since $L=0$, this method is guaranteed to give an approximation of controlled error.}.
+For each representation, we compute the MLE using either fixed ($K=1000$) or adaptive truncation by the Error-bounding pairs method\footnote{Since $L=0$, this method is guaranteed to give an approximation of controlled error.
+Note that, if $L=0$, then the ratio $\frac{a_{n+1}}{a_n}$ is monotonic.}.
 Interval estimates in the form of approximate 95\% confidence intervals (CIs) were also computed.
 These employ the well-known asymptotic Delta method, and depend on obtaining the Hessian matrix evaluated at the MLE, and in modern implementations, it can be approximated numerically by numerical differentiation.
 Since this procedure can be numerically unstable, especially for higher-order derivatives, we implement the Hessian directly as derived in Appendix~\ref{app:sec:hessian}.
 Notice that the computations of the analytic Hessian also rely on adaptive truncation.

 Table~\ref{tab:mmle_erlang_mu} shows the average computing time in seconds, the root mean squared error (RMSE) and the coverage of the 95\% CIs under both numerical and analytic (exact) implementations and under both representations.
 The smaller number of iterations needed to reach convergence for the full representation do lead to an overall decreasing in computing time across experimental designs and truncation strategies.
-However, the Bessel representation appears to lead to more numerically stable computation, as can be seen by the coverage of its numerical differentiation-based CIs for the case with $\mu=1500$ being close to nominal, whilst the coverage attained by the full representation is substantially lower ($0.63$).
+However, the Bessel representation appears to lead to more numerically stable computation, as can be seen by the coverage of its numerical differentiation-based CIs for the case with $\mu=1500$ being close to nominal, whilst the coverage attained by the full representation is substantially lower ($0.65$).

 Importantly, the results clearly show that while for some configurations of the data-generating process the results were indistinguishable between fixed and adaptive truncation, for $\mu=1500$ using a fixed cap lead to an RMSE that was twice that of the adaptive approach (for both representations) and coverage that was disastrously low -- none of the estimated CIs were able to trap the true parameter values.
 Moreover, the adaptive approach also lead to faster computation in general for $\mu \in \{15, 150\}$, and while being slower for $\mu=1500$, it also yielded much better statistical performance.